-The JWA provided a comparison of the composition of waste going to the Councils' landfills and to a number of other New Zealand landfills (National Indicator Sites (NIS))^[1].
-Figure 4-1: Waste to Landfill - Total Waste Composition Nelson and Tasman Districts shows the composition of waste going to the Councils' landfills and the NIS.
+The JWA provided a comparison of the composition of waste going to the Councils' landfills and to a number of other New Zealand landfills (National Indicator Sites (NIS))[1].
+Figure 4-1 shows the composition of waste going to the Councils' landfills and the NIS.